1wc/Learn_of_macos_ios_security/README.md

 # Learn_of_macos_ios_security

-This repor collects everything I learned about macOS & iOS security.
+This repo collects everything I learned about macOS & iOS security.